awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

 Required: No

  **LastModified**   <a name="SSS-Type-EventSourceMappingConfiguration-LastModified"></a>
-The date that the event source mapping was last updated, or its state changed, in Unix time seconds\.
+The date that the event source mapping was last updated or that its state changed, in Unix time seconds\.
 Type: Timestamp
 Required: No

  **LastProcessingResult**   <a name="SSS-Type-EventSourceMappingConfiguration-LastProcessingResult"></a>
-The result of the last AWS Lambda invocation of your Lambda function\.
+The result of the last Lambda invocation of your function\.
 Type: String
 Required: No

  **MaximumBatchingWindowInSeconds**   <a name="SSS-Type-EventSourceMappingConfiguration-MaximumBatchingWindowInSeconds"></a>
-\(Streams and SQS standard queues\) The maximum amount of time to gather records before invoking the function, in seconds\.
+\(Streams and Amazon SQS standard queues\) The maximum amount of time to gather records before invoking the function, in seconds\.
 The default value is zero\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Maximum value of 300\.
 Required: No